-Use of Oglethorpe’s computer, network and telecommunication resources and services constitutes acceptance of this Policy on E-mail and Computer Use.
+Use of, or access to, Oglethorpe’s computer, network and telecommunication resources and services constitutes acceptance of this Policy on E-mail and Computer Use.

 - Individual use: Network and computing accounts are for individual use and should only be used by the person to whom the account has been issued.
 Users are responsible for all actions originating through their account or network connection.
 Users must not impersonate others or attempt to misrepresent or conceal their identity in electronic messages and actions.
-Users must not use University resources for any purpose inconsistent with Oglethorpe’s status as a non- profit entity.
-Finally, users may not send mass e-mail to the University or subgroups of the University via already existing lists or lists gleaned from the global address book without prior authorization.
+Users must not use University resources for any purpose inconsistent with Oglethorpe’s status as a non-profit entity.
+Users may not send mass e-mail to the University or subgroups of the University via already existing lists or lists gleaned from the global address book without prior written authorization.

 - Intellectual property: Users must comply with all copyright laws and fair use provisions, software licenses and all other state and federal laws governing intellectual property.
 Inappropriate reproduction and/or distribution of copyright music, movies, computer software, text, images, etc., are strictly prohibited.